trigaten/Learn_Prompting/docs/prompt_injection/jailbreaking.md

 ## Implications

-Ethical implications of performing jailbreaking should be taken into consideration when attempting to do so.
+Ethical implications of jailbreaking should be taken into consideration when attempting to do so.
 Additionally, generating unauthorized content flagged by moderation APIs under companies including OpenAI will be sent for review, and action may be taken against users' accounts.

 ## Notes

-Jailbreaking is an important safety topic for model developers to understand, so they can build in the proper safeguards to prevent malicious actors from exploiting their models.
+Jailbreaking is an important safety topic for developers to understand, so they can build in proper safeguards to prevent malicious actors from exploiting their models.